 Remember, we can not answer questions about a concrete holiday home.
 In that case, you will need to contact the advertiser via the contact options at the bottom of the holiday home.

 But we're very much pleased to help you, if you are unsure how to use our website.
-We are taken most weekdays at.
-8-16 at or tel. +45 22946227.
+We are available for help at

 Private cottage rental directly with the homeowner / administrator is usually a lot cheaper than renting at a rental agency.
 This is due to the fact that there is no intermediary to earn on the rent.